miketaylr/miketaylr.com-blog/_posts/2015-07-06-upcoming-changes-to-the-firefox-for-android-ua-string.md

 `Mozilla/5.0 (Android <Android version>; Mobile; rv:<Gecko version>) Gecko/<Gecko version> Firefox/<Gecko version>`

-And perhaps the only things that developers love more than changing UA strings is when changes **conditionally**.
+And perhaps the only things that developers love more than changing UA strings is when they change **conditionally**.

 So, for interoperability with the [wild and crazy web][bc], if a user is on a version of Android lower than 4 (which we still support), we will report the Android version as 4.4.
 Versions 4 and above will accurately reflect the Android version.